Wednesdayites in fine voice as Wednesday graft it out in win over Burton Albion

-Wednesdayites in fine voice as Sheffield Wednesday graft it out in win over Burton Albion
+Burton Albion v Sheffield Wednesday: Wednesdayites in fine voice as Owls grind out victory

 Three wins, three clean sheets and five goals – Sheffield Wednesday have found a bit of a groove as they picked up another victory, winning 2-0 against Burton Albion.